grizzie17/Rollator-Vision/README.md

   * Vibrate handles
   * three different vibration patterns:
     * front, side, both
-* Battery powered without the need for switches
+* Battery powered without the need for on/off switches
   * Battery must last for at least one week but preferred two weeks

-This first unit will be mounted on the front horizontal bar just below the storage bag.
+This first unit will be mounted on the front horizontal bar in front of the storage bag.

 | description       | dimension |
 | ----------------- | --------- |